anjulapaulus/spark/README.md

-# spark
+# Spark
-A logger interface
+A Logger library implementation in Golang with batch processing.